iga-g/interior-design-page/README.md

 ## Description

-It's my new training project - Fullpage Website (subject: page for interior desginer) based on [fullpage.js](https://alvarotrigo.com/fullPage/) and its possibilities.
+It's my new training project - Fullpage Website (subject: page for interior designer) based on [fullpage.js](https://alvarotrigo.com/fullPage/) and its possibilities.

 ## Roadmap